ianahart/professional-readme-generator/SAMPLE_README.md

   [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

   ## Description
-  a Nodejs based client tool that allows the user to create a high-quality README for their repository projects
+  A node.js based cli tool that allows the user to create a high-quality README for their repository projects

   ## Table of Contents
   * [Installation](#installation)